GATEWAY DANCESPORT FESTIVAL MEMORIAL DAY WEEKEND MAY 25 & 26, 2019

 So, if you are not going to Blackpool, come to Gateway.
 If you missed April Follies or Pink Jukebox, come to Gateway.
 If you want that last competition before the summer dance drought starts, come to Gateway.
 Finally, if you want to spend some quality time in New York City, come to Gateway.
 The weather is beautiful, warm, but not too hot, and most of the summer tourists haven’t invaded NYC, so there is actually space to walk around and see the sights.
 Of course, there will be a practice floor, great music, a fantastic judging panel, and at least 90 seconds for each dance where there are three of more couples competing.

-I hope to see everyone at the comp that is bringing DanceSport, maybe kicking and screaming a little, into the 21st century.
+I hope to see everyone at the comp that will be bringing DanceSport, maybe kicking and screaming a little, into the 21st century.
 See you all over the Memorial Day Weekend May 25 & 26, 2019.

 Yours in Joyful Dancing;